Last Updated: December 5, 2025

 Let me show you what I mean…

 In the screenshot above, I added a column and literally typed “The business phone number for this person”, and Freckle.io was smart enough to know that I wanted the phone number for each row.
-When I saved and ran this for all the rows, Freckle.io did all the hard work of going through their contact data providers to find the phone number for each contact.
+When I saved and ran this for all the rows, Freckle.io handled the logic of going through their contact data providers to find the phone number for each contact.

 I didn’t need to choose which data sources to query, in what order, etc. Freckle.io hides all of that for you, to keep things simple.